Meet our ADASS East of England Branch Chair

 ADASS is the association of directors of adult social services.
 We are a charity that aims to further the interests of people who draw upon social care by promoting high standards and influencing the development of social care legislation and policy.

-The ADASS East Region has eleven Adult Social Care Directors and is supported by the ADASS East regional improvement team which is responsible for identifying opportunities for regional collaboration on improvement to help to ensure we respond to what matters to people accessing care and support services.
+The ADASS East Region has twelve Adult Social Care Directors and is supported by the ADASS East regional improvement team which is responsible for identifying opportunities for regional collaboration on improvement to help to ensure we respond to what matters to people accessing care and support services.

 We would like to ensure “people can live in a place they call home, with the people and things they love, in communities where we look out for one another doing the things that matter”.